BLE-LTER/ble-handbook/handbook.md

 2. Enter metadata into metabase, clarifying with researchers along the way.
 Process the data, reformat it to whatever.
 Make metadata.

-3. Archive at EDI
+3. Archive at EDI (staging).
+Send staged data package to researchers for approval and make changes as requested.
+Archive at EDI (production).

-4. Let BLE the world know.
+4. Let BLE and the world know.
 BLE has a formal data notification policy below.

 <a href="#header">Back to top</a>
 <a id="metadata-database"></a>
 ## Metadata database

 See https://github.com/LTER/lter-core-metabase for a first stop documentation on LTER-core-metabase as a product and a project.
-This section in the handbook primarily concerns usage of metabase at BLE and certain issues I've encountered.
+This section in the handbook primarily concerns usage of metabase at BLE and certain issues we've encountered.

 <a id="installation-and-admin"></a>
 ### Installation and admin